jacobkhajjar/lexiguess/README.md

 It is worth noting that this program is only a best estimate of the lexical sets based on comparing the CMU and MFA pronunciation dictionaries as well as spelling rules defined by Eric Armstrong in his book "Lexical Sets for Actors".
 Some sets, especially NORTH and FORCE, are especially difficult to differentiate and therefore this tool is best used with caution and should always be double-checked before trusting the result.

-### Lexiguess Usage
+## Usage

-Run main.py from /Dialex.
-It will request an input which should be a list of one or more words separated by whitespace (space).
+Run lexiguess.py.
+It will request an input which should be a list of one or more words separated by whitespace.
 These words will be searched first in the CMU pronunciation dictionary and secondly, if necessary, in the MFA RP dictionary to return the estimated lexical sets of each word.
 Homonyms in the CMU dictionary will be detected and all homonyms of each word will be outputted.
 Optionally the program can also provide a transcription in the International Phonetic Alphabet (IPA), ARPAbet, or in configurable "fauxnetics" which are set by default to a General American bias.

-#### Arguments
+### Arguments

 -v --verbose provides word count and dictionary entries used in determining lexical sets

--fx --fauxnetics provides a General American biased "fauxnetic" transcription with phones configurable in /Dialex/config/fx.py
+-fx --fauxnetics provides a General American biased "fauxnetic" transcription with phones configurable in /config/fx.py

-## Config Options
+### Config Options

 The fx.py file found in the config folder can be edited to customize the output of the "fauxnetics" (fx).
 These phones are primarily defined by their ARPAbet symbols and by default are biased towards General American, although when configured will adapt to most accents that follow lexical set boundaries.

 ## Dictionaries

-The Dialex comes with two primary JSON dictionaries found in Dialex/dictionaries; us.json which is adapted from the CMU North American Pronunciation Dictionary (using the ARPAbet) and uk.json which is adapted from the MFA RP Pronunciation Dictionary (using the IPA).
-The dictionaries are configurable via their "pretty" counterparts found in Dialex/dictionaries/pretty.
+Lexiguess comes batteries included with two primary JSON dictionaries found in /dictionaries; us.json which is adapted from the CMU North American Pronunciation Dictionary (using the ARPAbet) and uk.json which is adapted from the MFA RP Pronunciation Dictionary (using the IPA).
+The dictionaries are configurable via their "pretty" counterparts found in /dictionaries/pretty.

 ### Dictionary Functions

 #### dict_manipulate

 This program will guide the user through a series of prompts to find or replace within the "pretty" dictionaries.
-It is strongly recommended to then run update_dict.py to apply changes in the "pretty" dictionary to the corresponding JSON file which is used by most functions.

 #### update_dict

-This program will apply changes to the "pretty" us.dict and uk.dict files to the corresponding JSON file for use in most functions.
+This program will apply changes to the "pretty" us.dict and uk.dict files to the corresponding JSON file for use in the program.
 Changes to the "pretty" dictionaries will not reflect in any functions without running this program first.

 ## Credit